evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ## Spoof MAC address
 We'll need to spoof the MAC address on the WAN port (interface `eth1` on the UXG-Lite) to successfully authenticate with ATT with our certificates.

+In the Unifi dashboard, go to `Settings` -> `Internet` and select your WAN.
+Enable `MAC Address Clone` and paste the MAC address with your ATT gateway's address.

 > [!TIP]
-> I know there's an option in the Unifi dashboard to spoof MAC address on the Internet (WAN) network, but this didn't seem to work when I tested it.
-> If the setting works for you, the rest of this section can be skipped.
+> If the above setting works for you, the rest of this section can be skipped.

-Instead, I had to manually set it up, based on these [instructions to spoof mac address](https://www.xmodulo.com/spoof-mac-address-network-interface-linux.html).
+Using the Unifi dashboard didn't seem to work for me (did not test extensively), and I had to manually set it up instead, based on these [instructions to spoof mac address](https://www.xmodulo.com/spoof-mac-address-network-interface-linux.html).

 SSH back into your gateway, and create the following file.